baumgach/tue-slurm-helloworld/README.md

 scp deploy.sh deeplearning.sif slurm:/home/baumgartner/<your-slurm-username>
 ````

 The `deploy.sh` file contains instructions for your slurm job.
-There are a bunch of options for which GPUs to use etc. and which code to execute.
+Those are a bunch of options for which GPUs to use etc, and which code to execute.
 In this case, `multiply.py`.

 Then connect to the remote slurm host
 ````